Hassan-awan01/Personal-Portfolio/README.md

 # Hassan Iqbal - Personal Portfolio

 Welcome to my personal portfolio repository.
 This portfolio showcases my work, skills, and experience as a developer.
-You can explore the live website [here](https://alpha97-personel-portfolio.vercel.app/).
+You can explore the live website [here](https://www.hassaniqbal.me/).

 ![Portfolio Screenshot](./public/portfolio.png)

 ## Overview

-Alpha97 - Personal Portfolio is a Next.js web application developed to provide an interactive and informative platform to present my skills, projects, and experience.
+Hassan Iqbal - Personal Portfolio is a Next.js web application developed to provide an interactive and informative platform to present my skills, projects, and experience.
 It features both light and dark themes, allowing visitors to customize their viewing experience.
 The portfolio also incorporates custom data, demonstrating my proficiency as a Software Engineer.

 ## Live Website

-Explore the live website: [Alpha97 - Personal Portfolio](https://alpha97-personel-portfolio.vercel.app/)
+Explore the live website: [Hassan Iqbal - Personal Portfolio](https://www.hassaniqbal.me/)

 ## Features